geez0219/website-ng/src/assets/branches/master/tutorial/beginner/t04_pipeline.md

 ## Using Numpy Operators in Pipeline

-In [tutorial 3](./tutorials/master/beginner/t03_operator), we learned about `Operators` and their structure.
+In [Tutorial 3](./tutorials/master/beginner/t03_operator), we learned about `Operators` and their structure.
 They are used in FastEstimator for constructing workflow graphs.
 Here we will talk specifically about Numpy Operators (`NumpyOp`s) and how to use them in `Pipeline`.

 `NumpyOp`s form the foundation of FastEstimator data augmentation within the `Pipeline`, and inherit from the `Op` base class.
 They perform preprocessing and augmentation tasks on non-Tensor data.
 With a list of `NumpyOp`s, even complicated preprocessing tasks can be implemented in only a few lines of code.
 Many of the augmentation operations in FastEstimator leverage the image augmentation library [albumentations](https://github.com/albumentations-team/albumentations).